n-e-l/tt/README.md

 ## Features
 - Display total logged hours per month.
-- Log new entries at the current time, or specify it by hand.
+- Log new entries at the current time, or specify the time by hand.
-- Maintain scratchpad notes in your favorite $EDITOR.
+- Open and edit scratchpad notes in your favorite $EDITOR.

 ## Installation
 ```shell